aarong/feedme-client/DEV.md

 - After the library calls `transport.connect()`, the transport must emit a `connecting` event.

-- A `connecting` event must be followed by either a `connect` event or a `disconnect` event.
+- A `connecting` event must be followed by a `connect` event or a `disconnect` event.

-- A `connect` event must be followed by either a `message` event or a `disconnect` event.
+- A `connect` event must be followed by a `message` event or a `disconnect` event.

-- A `message` event must be followed by either another `message` event or a `disconnect` event.
+- A `message` event must be followed by another `message` event or a `disconnect` event.

 - A `disconnect` event must not be followed by any further events until the library has called `transport.connect()`.

-While widely viewed as a Javascript best practice, it is not required that transport objects defer emissions resulting from outside method invocations. outside method invocations.

-The library does not infer the state of the transport within its event handlers.
-When the transport emits an event, the library verifies the transport state explicitly using `transport.state()` before performing any operations on the transport.
-This means that the transport is free to modify its state synchronously while deferring event emissions as required below.
+The transport is not required to defer event emissions that result immediately from method calls on the transport, event though this is widely viewed as a Javascript best practice.
+For example, when the library calls `transport.connect()`, the transport may synchronously emit a `connecting` event or it may defer the emission using a mechanism like `process.nextTick()` or `setTimeout()`.
+The library will function correctly in either case, provided that the transport emits events in the required sequence.
+The library ensures that all emissions and callbacks are deferred from the application's perspective.

 ### Transport Methods